Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 ### Smoothing Artefacts

-It is clear that the COROS watches are attempting to smooth the positional data and speed data independently.
-The smoothing varies by the activity type, so this document will focus solely on the speedsurfing activity.
+It is clear that the COROS watches are smoothing the positional data and speed data, somewhat independently of each other.
+The implementation of smoothing varies by the activity type, but this document will focus solely on the speedsurfing activity.

-Weird spikes have been evident during periods of acceleration in all models of COROS watch; including the VERTIX + APEX Pro (Sony chipset) and VERTIX 2 + APEX 2 Pro (Airoha chipset).
+Weird spikes have always been evident during periods of acceleration all COROS watches; including the VERTIX + APEX Pro (Sony chipset) and VERTIX 2 + APEX 2 Pro (Airoha chipset).
 The speedsailing community has largely ignored these artefacts, since we care most about the the doppler-derived speeds, but these artefacts (highlighted in blue) do suggest issues with the accuracy of latitude and longitude during periods of acceleration.

 ![Positional spikes](img/apex2-pro-pos-spikes.png)